Advertisement

 Flavor and aroma

-Used-up herb will lose its initial richness.
-The taste may become more muted, bitter, or even charred.
-If you notice the taste becoming unpleasant, consider reloading your vaporizer with freshly ground bud.
+As the herb gets used up and the terpenes dissipate, that initial rich flavor fades.
+The flavor may become muted, bitter, or even charred.
+When the taste turns unpleasant, it’s time to reload my vaporizer with freshly ground bud.

 Vaping360 placeholder image